 Not to be confused with its Delaware namesake, Wilmington is one of the North Carolina coast’s best urban escapes.
 Like other Southeast USA coastal cities like Savannah and Charleston, Wilmington blends history with its waterfront charms.
 It’s a good place to catch a sea breeze for a day or two—especially if continuing up the Atlantic coast into the Northeast USA.

 Wilmington is most known as a gateway to the nearby Cape Fear beaches.
 But there’s plenty to experience in the city itself.
 Take a stroll along the Riverwalk, running two miles along the banks of the Cape Fear River.
 Rest at one of its riverside cafes, restaurants, and bars to enjoy a great meal and cold drink to beautiful river views.

-After exploring Wilmington’s Historic District, head east of town to explore the azalea-soaked Airlie Gardens.
-Or suck in Atlantic sea breezes along the Carolina Beach Boardwalk.
-The seaside boardwalk is one of the few remaining along the East Coast, and one of the USA’s best.
+After exploring Wilmington’s Historic District, head east of town to explore the azalea-soaked Airlie Gardens, or suck in Atlantic sea breezes along the Carolina Beach Boardwalk.
+The seaside boardwalk is one of the few remaining along the East Coast and one of the USA’s best.

 Driving the Blue Ridge Parkway northward to Shenandoah National Park?
-Rest your legs in the lively mountain town Boone.
+Rest your legs in the lively mountain town of Boone.
 Named after American pioneer Daniel Boone, the town is famed for its bluegrass and Appalachian folklore.
 Next to Asheville, Boone is the most interesting town in Western North Carolina’s Blue Ridge Mountains.

 The heart of Downtown Boone beats around King Street.
 In the historic center, you’ll dazzle at handsome buildings ranging in styles from Colonial Revival to Art Deco.
 Roam around the downtown to experience Boone’s shopping & dining scene, catering to its large student population.